 - Easier compliance with Part L and Future Homes Standard thresholds

-Design-stage planning is critical.
-It enables correct sizing of heat pump systems, optimal solar orientation, and the seamless integration of energy storage or smart load-shifting technologies.
-These early decisions have a direct impact on SAP scores, EPC banding, and the overall marketability of the home.
+For developers integrating solar PV with heat pump systems, careful system sizing and energy modelling are essential.
+Design-stage planning is critical, enabling correct sizing of heat pump systems, optimal solar orientation, and the seamless integration of energy storage or smart load-shifting technologies.
+These early decisions can significantly influence SAP scores, EPC ratings, and long-term energy costs.